 Eugene is a relatively large city located in the state of Oregon.
 With a population of 163,460 people and 45 constituent neighborhoods, Eugene is the second largest community in Oregon.

 Eugene is a decidedly white-collar city, with fully 85.58% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Eugene is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Eugene who work in office and administrative support (13.05%), sales jobs (11.49%), and management occupations (10.07%).

 Of important note, Eugene is also a city of artists.
 Eugene has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Eugene’s character.

 Also of interest is that Eugene has more people living here who work in computers and math than 95% of the places in the US.

 Eugene is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Eugene has plenty of amenities and opportunities for them, while residents of Eugene enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Eugene.

-The population of Eugene is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.89% of adults in Eugene have a bachelor's degree or even advanced degree.
+The citizens of Eugene are very well educated compared to the average community in the nation: 39.70% of adults in Eugene have a bachelor's degree or even advanced degree.

 The most common language spoken in Eugene is English.
 Other important languages spoken here include Spanish and Chinese.